linewalks/Flask-Skeleton/README.md

 # Flask-Skeleton English ver.
 ## Overview
-- This API Skeleton code was built as a Flask used as a backend development stack in Linewalks.
+- This API code is built with the Flask for a backend development stack in Linewalks.
-- This API code provides basic CRUD and AUTH functions.
+- It provides basic CRUD methods and authentication.

 * Dir structure
 ```